 Because it needs canvas, you have to use a polyfill to support older browsers.
 Chart.js gives you 6 major chart types by default, it facilitates usability, and is easy to understand by a beginner.
 It is lightweight and has completely responsive charts like Bar, Bubble, Doughnut, Line, PolarArea, Radar, Scatter, Pie.

-To incorporate various datasets, you can conveniently try mixing up the different line and bar charts, which proves to be amazing quality.
+To incorporate various datasets, you can conveniently try mixing up the different line and bar charts, which proves to be of amazing quality.
 It can be an ideal library if you are working around huge datasets.

 Features of Chart.js